Tim-Hass-GA/eie.io_project_2/README.md

 DAY 6: Building section and crop routes and updating forms.
 Found a few items in my initial models that were not necessary, rebuilt models.

-DAY 7: Found a bug on the date variable type for the date planted DAY 8: Rebuild models due to cascading association not working correctly and fix the date variable  bug.
+DAY 7: Found a bug on form data picker, where the date variable was not loading correctly.

+DAY 8: Rebuild models due to cascading associations not working correctly.
+Also corrected data type date variable bug.

-DAY 9: Hope to be styling and
+DAY 9: Put in notes section (notes need update/delete routes).
+Final testing and styling.